-- These cases may or may not need an exam room - Check with technician and/or clinicians ahead of time to determine the best use of the exam rooms - Formulate a plan for the appointment based on the previous discharge summary - Check the communication log as changes to the plan may be noted there - The referring veterinarian may have done blood work for the current appointment.
+- These cases may or may not need an exam room - Check with technician and/or clinicians ahead of time to determine the best use of the exam rooms - Most recheck examinations are drop-off appointments where an exam room is not needed - Formulate a plan for the appointment based on the previous discharge summary

+- Check the communication log as changes to the plan may be noted there - The referring veterinarian may have done blood work for the current appointment.
 Ask the owner if this was performed.
 Also check the communication log and ask the technicians if any blood work has arrived for your patient. - All patients need a signed authorization form and estimate for each appointment - All recheck appointments will have a patient flow sheet (green sheet) that needs to be filled out according to the plan for that visit - Perform a complete history and physical exam - Develop a diagnostic/treatment plan to review with the clinician - Consult with technician to formulate an estimate (these are generally made the day prior, however updates based on a changing plan may be needed)